Understand your IRS CP2000 Notice

 • You do not have to do this yourself.
 Dealing with an IRS CP2000 is a legal procedure that may end up in tax court.

-We have helped many people challenge the IRS CP2000.
+We are a team of tax lawyers in Los Angeles and have helped many people challenge the IRS CP2000.

 We can review your case so that you can evaluate our services.